khoirulmuzakka/Minion/README.md

 ## Algorithm Usage

 Across both C++ and Python, Minion uses the same core model:
-- The objective must be **vectorized**: it receives a batch of candidate points and returns one objective value per point.
+- The objective must be vectorized: it receives a batch of candidate points and returns one objective value per point.
-- `x0` contains **multiple initial guesses**, where each inner vector/list is one candidate start.
+- `x0` contains multiple initial guesses, where each inner vector/list is one candidate start.
 - `x0` is not a full population specification.
 In population-based algorithms, Minion first initializes the population using the algorithm's normal rule, then replaces some initialized individuals with the supplied guesses.
 In non-population-based algorithms, Minion evaluates the guesses and starts from the best one.
 - After constructing the `Minimizer`, call `optimize()` to run the algorithm and get a result object.

 ### C++ Code

-Minion expects a **vectorized** objective function:
+Minion expects a vectorized objective function:

 ```cpp
 #include <minion.h>